dgatf/oscilloscope_rp2040/README.md

 - Debug enable/disabble -> GPIO 18
 - Debug output -> GPIO1 16

-Voltage at channels (GPIO 26 & 27) must be between 0 and 3.3V.
+Without the [external circuit](#external-circuit), voltage at channels (GPIO 26 & 27) must be between 0 and 3.3V.

-If enabled, debug output is on GPIO 16 at 115200bps.
+Debug output is on GPIO 16 at 115200bps.
 To enable debug, connect to ground GPIO 18 at boot.

 Led is on during the capture process.